noaa-ocs-hydrography/kluster/README.md

 `pip install git+https://github.com/noaa-ocs-hydrography/kluster.git#egg=hstb.kluster `

-## Quickstart
+### Quickstart

-See documentation for the new quick start guide
+See [documentation](https://kluster.readthedocs.io/en/latest/quickstart/index.html)  for the new quick start guide

+### Kluster on the console

+See examples or notebooks for examples on how to use Kluster in the console.